NaevaTheCat/corroboree/documentation.md

   season.
 For example a daily rate applicable to some subset of rooms.
 A 'flat rate' is approprate if and only if the cost of the booking should not be multiplied by the number of rooms booked.
-Bookings which require flexible booking period can only be made inside that number of weeks.
+Bookings which `require flexible booking period` can only be made during the flexible booking period configured.
 In a season one booking can be nominated to set the weekly rate cap, if this is set then if a number of days in a week would cost more than this booking they will instead be charged at the rate of this booking.

 ### NB